-The effectiveness of this policy will be monitored and evaluated by the Headteacher and EYFS leader, and will be reviewed on an annual basis.
+The effectiveness of this policy will be monitored and evaluated by the Headteacher and EYFS leader, and will be reviewed on a biannual basis.

-This policy was presented to Governors in Summer term 2018 j It will re reviewed during the Summer term 2020.
+This policy was presented to Governors in It will re reviewed during the Summer term 2022.

-Signed .
-Chair of Governors
+Signed Chair of Governors

 Date

-Signed .
-Head teacher
+Signed Head teacher

 Date